traefik/traefik-helm-chart/EXAMPLES.md

 cat /tmp/hub.key | base64 -w0 > /tmp/hub.key.b64
 ```

-Now, it can be set in the values
+Now, it can be set in the values:

 ```yaml
 hub: